/blog/bluetooth_low_energy_esp32

 LE 2Mhigher speed, if supported

-Pay attention to Wi-Fi/BLE coexistence: Coded PHY keeps the radio busy for longer and can reduce performance when Wi-Fi and Bluetooth need to share the same band.
+On a compatible target, Coded PHY keeps the radio occupied longer than 1M or 2M PHY and can reduce performance when Wi-Fi and Bluetooth share the same band.

 BLE security is not automatic.